kaka-lin/autonomous-driving-notes/Sensor Fusion and Tracking/Sensor Fusion/README.md

 ![](images/measurement-noise-covariance-r.png)

-- R: measurement noise covarance matrix.
+- R: `measurement noise covarance matrix`.
 Represents the `uncertainty in the position measurements we receive from the lidar sensor`.

     Generally, the parameters for the measurement noise covariance matrix will be provided by the sensor manufacturer or have to be determined in test drives.

-    In the mid-term project, you evaluated the standard deviation of your lidar detections in x and y, so you can directly use your results for R in the final project.

 ## Camera Measurement Model